JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 2. `EXPIRED` represents a resource in which all agents cannot reach it before its maxiumum life time expires.
 Contestants are penalized for expired resources.

+### Representation of an Agent
+An agent is represented by two classes `AgentEvent` and `Agent`.
+The event class models the behavior.
+The contestants supplies their own `Agent` class by deriving the abstract class `BaseAgent`.
+The supplied class plans cruising roues to maximize the likelihood of an available agent to serve a resource with minimal waiting time.

 ### Problems
 There is no explicit state for *cruising mode*.